“Hey! You over there, you’re so tiny you must be the son of a grasshopper! Where are you going?! Come here! Let me crush you!”

 How does it feel to be taunted and not taken seriously?
 It feels as if our market value plummets.
 There goes our self-worth!
 Down the drain it goes!
 This could be one way to describe Israel’s despair after their spies returned to the camp with a bad report not of the Promised Land but of its inhabitants.

 Giants have a bad habit.
-They dwarf their environment, and it seems to happen every time you and I start comparing: my looks versus your looks; your bank account versus mine; my skill-set versus yours.
-Have you noticed something?
-It never bodes well to do that.
-How come?
-We’re not made to compare, we’re made to share or to dare.
-Let me explain:
+They dwarf their environment, and it seems to happen every time you and I start comparing: my looks versus yours; your bank account versus mine; my skill-set versus yours.
+However, in God’s kingdom we are not made to compare, but to share or to dare.

-Whatever our giants are, this secret weapon can be ours.
-Facing a giant we need to remove ourselves from everything and everybody to fall on our knees and draw close to God.
-Giants have the habit of shrinking in the presence of God.
-So pray!
-Pray hard!
-Then go with God and conquer the land!
+Jesus’s secret weapon is and always has been prayer.
+Whatever our giants are, His secret weapon can be ours.
+Facing a giant, we need to draw close to God.
+Giants shrink in the presence of the Lord.